pi1541/Pi1541/README.md

 What will not come
 ------------------
-- PiZero support, as it doesn't make sense due to lack of network support
+- PiZero support for circle, as it doesn't make sense due to lack of network support
-- Support for all variants of Pi1 and Pi2, as I don't have those to test
+- Circle Support for all variants of Pi1 and Pi2, as I don't have those to test

 Checkout & Build
 ----------------